olafkfreund/K8s-fluxcd/README.md

 First you'll have to create two git repositories:

-* a clone of [fluxcd-multi-tenancy](https://github.com/fluxcd/multi-tenancy) repository for the cluster admins, I will refer to it as `org/dev-cluster`
+* a clone of [fluxcd-multi-tenancy](https://github.com/olafkfreund/K8s-fluxcd) repository for the cluster admins, I will refer to it as `org/dev-cluster`
-* a clone of [fluxcd-multi-tenancy-team1](https://github.com/fluxcd/multi-tenancy-team1) repository for the dev team1, I will refer to it as `org/dev-team1`
+* a clone of [fluxcd-multi-tenancy-team1](https://github.com/olafkfreund/K8s-team1) repository for the dev team1, I will refer to it as `org/dev-team1`
+* a clone of [fluxcd-multi-tenancy-team1](https://github.com/olafkfreund/K8s-team2) repository for the dev team2, I will refer to it as `org/dev-team2`

 | Team      | Namespace   | Git Repository        | Flux RBAC
 | --------- | ----------- | --------------------- | ---------------